 Zero Waste Boxes come in many varieties, from specific models for single-use coffee pods to general boxes for recyclables.
 If you’re looking for a composting service specifically, you’ll likely need the Organics Zero Waste Container, a sealable five-gallon drum you can use to both collect and ship your compostable waste.
 When it’s full, ship it back to TerraCycle—you can use the same box it arrived in, along with the prepaid shipping label that's provided.
 Then order a new one to keep composting.

-At about $170 per pail, composting with TerraCycle comes with a significant startup cost, especially if you have a lot of compostable waste.
+At about $167 for a 5 gallon pail, composting with TerraCycle comes with a significant startup cost, especially if you have a lot of compostable waste.
 But for those who don’t fill a compost bin very quickly or lack a quality local composting option, TerraCycle might be the right choice: You can move at your own pace without paying for regular pickups that you don’t need.
 The company also recently announced a partnership with Dyper, a compostable diaper subscription company.
 The “ReDyper” service uses HazMat shipping standards to allow parents to compost diapers rather than throwing them away.

 When it comes to a composting service that is straightforward, affordable, and easy to set up, CompostNow sets the standard.
 Its easy-to-use website and weekly bin replacement is the kind of program every composter should have access to.
 And with a presence in multiple Southern cities, CompostNow is slowly expanding to make that a reality.

 TerraCycle, while expensive and not always the greenest option, was the only composting service available nationwide.
 At $167 per bucket, it’s not an accessible option for many composters, but may be a possibility for those with a mobile lifestyle or folks who only fill their composting bin once every few months.